microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithMRTKAndXRSDK.md

 >
 > Currently, it also only supports x64 and ARM64 builds.

-1. Follow the [instructions to install the OpenXR plug-in](https://aka.ms/openxr-unity-install), including the steps for configuring XR Plugin Management and Optimization.
+1. Follow the [Using the Mixed Reality OpenXR Plugin for Unity](https://aka.ms/openxr-unity-install) guide, including the steps for configuring XR Plugin Management and Optimization to install the OpenXR plug-in to your project.
-1. Ensure the following all successfully installed:
+1. Ensure that the following have successfully installed:
    1. XR Plugin Management
    1. OpenXR Plugin
    1. Mixed Reality OpenXR Plugin

 > [!NOTE]
-> For the initial release of MRTK and OpenXR, only HoloLens 2 articulated hands and Windows Mixed Reality motion controllers are natively supported.
-Support for additional hardware will be released in upcoming releases.
+> For the initial release of MRTK and OpenXR, only the HoloLens 2 articulated hands and Windows Mixed Reality motion controllers are natively supported.
+Support for additional hardware will be added in upcoming releases.

 ![Plugin management](Images/XRSDK/PluginManagementOpenXR.png)